Book Industry Communication

 A range may be open, closed, half-closed or unbounded.

-An open range is specified by a pair of values, the first less (or earlier in time) than the second, separated by a comma and enclosed in parentheses, e.g. (x,y), meaning that a value of v meets the selection criterion if it is in the range x < v < y.
+An open range is specified by a pair of values, the first less (or earlier in time) than the second, separated by a comma and enclosed in parentheses, e.g. (x,y)

 A half-closed range is specified by a pair of values, the first less (or earlier in time) than the second, separated by a comma and enclosed by a square bracket at the closed end of the range and by a parenthesis at the open end of the range, e.g.